BenTaylorPublic/screeps/README.md

     Scavenger logic will have to be modified to not desposit to offloading rooms

 Scavengers
-    Optimize their logic so they get their target pos and don't calculate every tick
+    Their carry parts provided is based on returning to their current room Optimize their logic so they get their target pos and don't calculate every tick
 ```